-85 Percent (%) Removal Requirement for CBOD5 and TSS:

-The arithmetic mean of CBOD5 and TSS for effluent samples collected in a period of 30 consecutive days shall not exceed 15% of the arithmetic mean of the values for influent samples collected at approximately the same times during the same period (85% removal).
-This is in addition to the concentration limitations on CBOD5 and TSS.
+85 Percent (%) Removal Requirement for TSS: The arithmetic mean of the TSS for effluent samples collected in a period of 30 consecutive days shall not exceed 15% of the arithmetic mean of the values for influent samples collected at approximately the same times during the same period (85% removal).
+This is in addition to the concentration limitations on TSS.